vanvalenlab/kiosk-console/README.md

 <a name="footnote1">1</a>: To train custom models, please refer to [DeepCell-TF](https://github.com/vanvalenlab/deepcell-tf), which was designed to facilitate model development and export these models for use with the DeepCell Kiosk.

 <a name="footnote2">2</a>: The recent success of deep learning has been critically dependent on accelerated hardware like GPUs.
-Similarly the strength of the DeepCell Kiosk is its ability to recruit and scale GPU nodes based on demand.
-Google does not include these GPU nodes by default as part of its free tier, thus necessitating the upgrade.
+Similarly, the strength of the DeepCell Kiosk is its ability to recruit and scale GPU nodes based on demand.
+Google does not include these GPU nodes by default as part of its free tier thus necessitating the upgrade.
 For more information, please refer to [Google's blog post on the subject](https://cloud.google.com/blog/products/gcp/gpus-service-kubernetes-engine-are-now-generally-available).

 <a name="toc5"></a>
 ## Copyright